GitHub-Octernships/Shuffle-Frontend-Developer-Software-Engineering/README.md

 - The form needs to be accessible to outsiders with just a link.
 - Actions performed on the form need to connect to the workflow as triggers.
   - Don't worry about what workflow will be like.
 The goal is to make sure something is triggered when an action is performed on the form.
-  - Feel free to test your form on this usecase: ``Form Submitted -> Fires a trigger inside Suffle workflow``.
+  - Feel free to test your form on this usecase: ``Form Submitted -> Fires a trigger inside Shuffle workflow``.
   - If your standalone form can fire a trigger inside Workflow, we'll consider your assignment complete.

 # Task submission 🚀